ClecioJung/ADC0832-VHDL/README.md

 ## Usage

 In order to use this project, just restore the archived project (`project-quartus.qar`) from the project menu in the Quartus Prime software.
-Or just use the VHDL files directly (It may be easier)
+Or just use the VHDL files directly (It may be easier).